 Fourthly, the coming of independence led to the diversification of sources of aid and trade.
-This was especially important as far as borewell machinery, including the pumps, was concerned since very large sums of money were involved in the imports of these items.
+This was especially important as far as borewell machinery, including the pumps was concerned, since very large sums of money were involved in the imports of these items.
 A great diversity of equipment is now installed, aggravating the problems of maintenance, both from the point of view of the supply of spare parts and of technical know-how.
 This is of course a very common story.
-Attempts to restrict new intake to one or two sources have been made, but there are good strategic reasons why this should be difficult as well as the strong influences of international machinery pedlars whose vested interests often distort rational planning.
+Attempts to restrict new intake to one or two sources have been made, but there are good strategic reasons why this should be difficult as well as the corrupt influences of international machinery peddlars at work.